 - Download Eclipse IDE for Eclipse Committers 2021-12 package from here: https://www.eclipse.org/downloads/packages/release/2021-12/r/eclipse-ide-eclipse-committers

-Required Eclipse plug-ins (install the listed features via
+Required Eclipse plug-ins in order (install the listed features via

 Install New Software...):